Sara Gragg

 Portrait of Dr. Sara Gragg.

-Sara Gragg is an Associate Professor in the Department of Animal and Dairy Sciences and the Meat Science and Animal Biologics Discovery program at the University of Wisconsin-Madison.
-She earned her B.S. in Food Science and Technology from the University of Nebraska-Lincoln, M.S. in Food Science from Texas Tech University, and her Ph.D. in Animal Science from Texas Tech University.
-She has over 19 years of experience in food safety research.
+Dr. Sara Gragg is a professor in the Department of Animal and Dairy Sciences at the University of Wisconsin-Madison, and she has served as department chair since July 2025.
+She earned her B.S. in food science and technology from the University of Nebraska-Lincoln in 2006, her M.S. in food science from Texas Tech University in 2008, and her Ph.D. in animal science from Texas Tech University in 2012.
 Her research program investigates food safety issues affecting the meat industry, with specific interests in post-harvest interventions to prevent and/or reduce pathogen presence.
 She is particularly interested in studying the pre-harvest transmission of foodborne pathogens in food animals, including high-risk animal tissues such as lymph nodes, as well as interventions to reduce foodborne pathogens in live animals.
 She has taught courses in food microbiology, food policy, contemporary issues in animal science and agriculture, and global food systems leadership.

 Selected Peer Reviewed Articles